31 Backyard Garden Party Ideas For The Perfect Summer Party

 9. Table Decor and Centerpieces

 Struggling with your backyard party table setup?
 Table linen can transform your outdoor table.
-Choose colours and patterns that complement your garden’s aesthetics.
+Choose colours and patterns that complement your garden.
 For centrepieces, fresh flowers in mason jars, lanterns, or a bowl of fruits can add a natural, rustic charm.
 Don’t forget a good table runner to finish it all off!
-There are lots of garden party table ideas on Pinterest.
+Pinterest has loads of garden party table ideas for inspiration.

 10. Tableware